Jarren Williams (quarterback)

 Jarren Williams is an American former football quarterback.

-Early years
+Early life

 Williams attended Central Gwinnett High School in Lawrenceville, Georgia.
 As a senior, he threw for over 3,000 yards with 28 touchdowns and four interceptions.
 He played in the 2018 Army All-American Bowl.
 He committed to the University of Miami to play college football.

 College career

-In 2018, Williams only played in one game for Miami, but did not play significant minutes, and redshirted.
+In 2018, Williams only played in one game for Miami, but did not play significant snaps, and redshirted.
 As a redshirt freshman in 2019, he was named the Hurricanes starting quarterback.
 Against Louisville on November 9, 2019, he threw six touchdown passes.

 In June 2020, Williams transferred to Garden City; however, fall junior college games were ultimately called off, due to the COVID-19 pandemic.

 On December 16, 2020, Williams committed to South Florida.

 On December 13, 2021, Williams committed to Alabama A&M.

 He retired from football in June 2022.